TiDB: TiDB Lightning

-TiDB Lightning is a tool that supports high speed full-import of a large MySQL dump into a new TiDB cluster, providing a faster import experience than executing each SQL statement.
-This tool is used to quickly populate an initially empty TiDB cluster with much data, in order to speed up testing or production migration.
+TiDB Lightning is a tool that supports high speed full-import of a large MySQL dump into a new TiDB cluster.
+This tool is used to populate an initially empty TiDB cluster with much data, in order to speed up testing or production migration.
 The import speed improvement is achieved by parsing SQL statements into key-value pairs, then directly generate Sorted String Table (SST) files to RocksDB.

-TiDB Binlog

-TiDB Binlog is a tool used to collect the logical changes made to a TiDB cluster.
-It is used to provide incremental backup and replication, either between two TiDB clusters, or from a TiDB cluster to another downstream platform.

-It is similar in functionality to MySQL primary-secondary replication.
-The main difference is that since TiDB is a distributed database, the binlog generated by each TiDB instance needs to be merged and sorted according to the time of the transaction commit before being consumed downstream.

-Editions

-TiDB comes in three versions: Enterprise, cloud on premise and the open source version licensed under the Apache 2.0 license.
+TiCDC

+TiCDC is a change data capture tool which streams data from TiDB to other systems like Apache Kafka.